-Centro de Investigación, Educación y Servicios (CIES) is a Bolivian non-governmental organisation that provides high quality sexual and reproductive health information and services to some of Bolivia's most vulnerable young people.
+Centro de Investigación, Educación y Servicios (CIES) is the IFPA's Bolivian partner.
+The organisation provides high quality sexual and reproductive health information and services to some of Bolivia's most vulnerable young people.
 Click here to read out about the work of CIES in empowering marginalised young people in Bolivia through the Irish Aid funded project ‘Investing in Bolivia’s Most Vulnerable Youth’.

 UNFPA: State Of World Population Report

 Each year the United Nations Population Fund (UNFPA) releases its flagship State of World Population Report.
-The UNFPA promotes the right of every man, woman and child to enjoy a life of health and equal opportunity.
 A recurring theme of each report is the importance of sexual and reproductive health and rights, gender equality and education as a means of ensuring people's well-being.
-Click here to view previous State of World Population reports.
+As UNFPA's Irish partner, the IFPA launches the report in Ireland each year.
+Read about previous State of World Population reports here.

 7 Billion People: 7 Billion Actions

 By the close of 2011, the global population will have reached 7 billion.
 Finding ways to ensure the well-being of people alive today as well as the generations that follow will require new ways of thinking and unprecedented global cooperation.
 Find out more about the 7 Billion Actions campaign here.

 Pregnancy Should Not be a Cause of Death